Take the Next Step

 Make your college experience enjoyable and fun!

-CECS Student Club activities offer you a chance to take a break from all the stress of studying and doing homework.
-You will find a relaxing social environment that is essential for successful college students.
+CECS student club involvement will give you the opportunity to experience college in a way that extends beyond academics.
+Club activities offer you a chance to take a break from the stress of studying and doing homework.
+You will find a relaxing social environment essential for successful college students.

-CECS student club members are involved in many events on and off campus.
-From relaxing retreats and educational seminars, to workshops and community service projects, students involved in clubs experience the best that college life has to offer.
+Club members are involved in many events on and off campus.
+From relaxing retreats and educational seminars to workshops and community service projects, students involved in clubs experience the best college life has to offer.

 Institute for Electrical and Electronics Engineers (IEEE) student membership is an ideal way to learn more about the electrical engineering profession.
 IEEE is a worldwide technical professional society devoted to advancing the theory and application of electrical engineering electronics and computing.
 Members receive several publications devoted to topics of special interest to students about choosing an area of specialization, the job market, graduate school and more.

-The focus of the WSU student section of the Society of Automotive Engineers (SAE is building vehicles for the SAE Aero Design and SAE Baja Design competitions.
-In SAE Aero Design student conceive, design, fabricate and test a cargo carrying RC aircraft.
-The final designs compete with other universities designs at a national competition.
-In SAE Baja Design students design, build and test a four wheel off road vehicle.
+The focus of the Wright State student section of the Society of Automotive Engineers (SAE) is building vehicles for the SAE Aero Design and SAE Baja Design competitions.
+In SAE Aero Design students conceive, design, fabricate and test a cargo-carrying RC aircraft.
+The final designs compete with other universities' designs at a national competition.
+In SAE Baja Design students design, build, and test a four wheel off-road vehicle.
 The completed vehicle competes against other universalities vehicles at a national competition.

-NSBE's mission is to increase the number of culturally responsible Black engineers who excel academically, succeed professionally and positively impact the community through service, leadership and cultural diversity.
-NSBE is comprised of more than 270 chapters on college and university campuses, 75 Alumni Extension chapters nationwide and 75 Pre-College chapters.
-Members attend the Fall Regional and Nation Conference annually.
+NSBE's mission is to increase the number of culturally responsible black engineers who excel academically, succeed professionally, and positively impact the community through service, leadership, and cultural diversity.

-Phi Sigma Rho is a social sorority for women in technical studies serving our sisters and the community by promoting high standards of personal integrity, respect and character; to create lifelong bonds of sisterhood; to uphold professional excellence with a social balance through shared experiences, common bonds, and recognition of service and achievement.
+Phi Sigma Rho is a sorority for women in technical studies serving our sisters and the community by promoting high standards of personal integrity, respect, and character.
+We aim to create lifelong bonds of sisterhood, to uphold professional excellence with a social balance through shared experiences, common bonds, and recognition of service and achievement.

-Society of Women Engineers (SWE) is the driving force that establishes engineering as a highly desirable career aspiration for women.
-The WSU branch of SWE aims to expand the image of the engineering profession while demonstrating the value of diversity.
-SWE is active in supporting the WSU Trebuchet Competition, Girl Scout Day, and also runs High School Women in Engineering Day.
-SWE holds regular meeting to which all members of the College are invited.
+SWE is the driving force that establishes engineering as a highly desirable career aspiration for women.
+The Wright State branch of SWE aims to expand the image of the engineering profession while demonstrating the value of diversity.
+SWE is active in supporting the Wright State Trebuchet Competition, Girl Scout Day and also runs High School Women in Engineering Day.

-Tau Beta Pi Engineering Honor Society (TPB) is the National Engineering Honor Society.
-Founded at Lehigh University in 1885, TBP honors all engineering disciplines.
-Undergraduate students must be in the top 1/8 of the junior engineering class or in the top 1/5 of the senior engineering class; graduate students must be in the top 1/5 of their class.
-In addition to the scholastic requirements, candidates must show exemplary character.
-The local chapter works to provide service projects and interaction on a social level with other engineers.
-On the national level, Tau Beta Pi provides access to engineering futures, fellowships, and scholarships.
+Tau Beta Pi is the National Engineering Honor Society.
+TBP honors all engineering disciplines.
+Undergraduate students must be in the top 1/8 of the junior engineering class or in the top 1/5 of the senior engineering class.
+Graduate students must be in the top 1/5 of their class.
+Tau Beta Pi provides access to engineering futures, fellowships, and scholarships.